-- What is an SLA?
+- What is a service level agreement?

 - Steps to implementing SLAs for customer support

 What is an SLA?

 This type of agreement specifies the precise services a client can expect from a company upon purchasing its product or service.
 The contract can include the delivery time for products, procedures for reporting problems, and the response and resolution times for support requests.
 It also usually includes consequences for breaching the agreement.
 SLAs protect the interests of both the business and customers by outlining procedures and expectations.